 Reception

-Reading will be on a Tuesday, Wednesday and Thursday and children need their reading folders each day.
+Reading will be on Tuesday, Wednesday and Thursday and children need their reading folders each day.
 They will choose a new book for the reading challenge on a Friday.

 Please send your child with a coat every day as we use the outside classroom every day and will be outside for playtimes and lunchtimes.